particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 Specifically, this section of the guide will go deep into decisions you must make on authentication and security with regards to your product.
-The results of these decisions will impact where and how data is stored as well as the ways in which your organization's applications interact with Particle to control devices and manage customers.
+The results of these decisions will impact where and how data is stored as well as the ways in which your product's applications interact with Particle to control devices and manage customers.

 **Note:** *Many of the implementation details discussed in this document are still under development.
 We will add specific code examples and context as they become available in the mobile and JavaScript SDKs.*